yi-mei-wang/boggle/README.md

       I also put all my reusable logic in separate functions and modules, imported them in the main file, called them accordingly in a function named `main()`, and finally called it inside the `if __name__ == '__main__':` block.
 3. Timing my code to evaluate its performance.
-      Using `timeit`, I measured the time taken to load an almost 30000-line long .txt file.
+      Using `timeit`, I measured the time taken to load an almost 30000-line-long .txt file.
 While I did not do anything to improve the performance of the loading, I feel like this is my step towards learning how to optimising my code.